 Applying for funding is generally straightforward, but you should get your application sent off as early as possible before your course starts so that your funding is not delayed.
 Funding takes time to arrive and if you apply late then this will affect how quickly you receive it.

 More information can be found online www.gov.uk/studentfinancesteps

 DISABLED STUDENTS' ALLOWANCES (DSA)

-Funding is available to higher education students who have a diagnosed disability, specific learning difficulty or other long-term illness which affects their ability to study.
+Funding is available to you if you have a diagnosed disability, specific learning difficulty or other long-term illness which affects your ability to study.